 Patchwork (Ōtautahi)

-Patchwork is a creative and resourceful craft, transforming fabric scraps into something new.
-Mirabel will guide you through the process of composing and hand-sewing a small patchwork piece, perfect as a stand-alone creation or the beginning of a larger project.
-Learning to improvise with scraps of any size or shape is a freeing way to use up material that might otherwise go to waste.
-Mirabel will teach you about colour selection and introduce you to the simple yet versatile running stitch to piece it all together.
+Patchwork is a creative and resourceful craft that transforms fabric scraps into something new.
+Mirabel will guide you through composing and hand-sewing a small patchwork piece.
+Choose to make a coaster, pot holder, or needle case - or begin a larger piece to finish at home.
+Learning to improvise with scraps of any size or shape is a freeing way to make use of material that might otherwise go to waste.
+Mirabel will introduce you to colour selection and teach you the simple yet versatile running stitch used to piece your work together.

 Cancellation